githwxi/ATS-Xanadu/srcgen2/README.md

 - `SATS/fperr20.sats`: For reporting errors in the AST after tread20 is done.

 - `SATS/trans23.sats`:
   For a form of type-checking referred to as simple type-checking.
   It is very close to the kind of type-checking in ML minus so-called let-generalization (of inferred types).
 In short, polymorphic types are never synthesized in simple type-checking; they must be explicitly given via some forms of annotation in the source.
 My own opinion is that let-generalization performed in the type inference invented by Robin Milner is largely a hindrance in programming language design; it is in direct conflict with symbol overloading and often leads to poor quality of type-error messages.

-- `SATS/tread23.sats`
+- `SATS/tread23.sats`:
+  For reporting errors in level-3 AST after trans23 is done.

 ### Template Resolution

 - `SATS/trans3a.sats`:
-  For preparing template arguments for template resolution.
+  For normalizing template arguments as well as tabling top-level template implementations.
 - `SATS/tread3a.sats`:
-  For detecting errors in the level-3 AST after trans23 is done.
+  For detecting errors in the level-3 AST after trans3a is done.

 - `SATS/trtmp3b.sats`:
   For performing the first phase of template resolution, which is non-recursive